MicrosoftDocs/quantum-docs/articles/how-to-long-running-experiments.md

 ## Sessions

-A Session is a logical grouping of any combination of one or more jobs against a single target.
+A session is a logical grouping of any combination of one or more jobs against a single target.
 Sessions allow you to organize multiple quantum computing jobs with the ability to run classical code between quantum jobs.
 You'll be able to run complex algorithms to better organize and track your individual quantum computing jobs.

-Each quantum hardware provider defines their own heuristics to best manage the prioritization of jobs within a Session.
-In some cases, jobs submitted within a Session are prioritized in the queue of that target.
+Each quantum hardware provider defines their own heuristics to best manage the prioritization of jobs within a session.
+In some cases, jobs submitted within a session are prioritized in the queue of that target.

-For more information, see [Get started with Sessions](xref:microsoft.quantum.hybrid.interactive#get-started-with-sessions) and [How to work with Sessions](xref:microsoft.quantum.hybrid.interactive.how-to-sessions).
+For more information, see [Get started with Sessions](xref:microsoft.quantum.hybrid.interactive#get-started-with-sessions) and [How to manage sessions](xref:microsoft.quantum.hybrid.interactive.how-to-sessions).

 ## Local development